What Is a Film Fixer? A Guide to Production Fixers in the UAE

 How These Roles Interact on a UAE Shoot

-International productions often struggle with where the fixer's responsibilities end and the line producer's or coordinator's begin.
+Here is how the picture comes together.
+Global shoots often struggle with where the fixer's responsibilities end and the line producer's or coordinator's start.
 In the UAE, these boundaries are shaped by the country's regulatory structure and the practical demands of filming in a desert climate with strict media oversight.

-• A fixer provides UAE-specific expertise — permits, government relationships, cultural guidance, and local logistics
+- A fixer gives UAE-specific expertise — permits, government relationships, cultural guidance, and local logistics

-• A line producer manages the overall production budget, schedule, and operational execution across all territories
+- A line producer manages the overall shoot budgets, schedule, and operational execution across all areas

-• A production coordinator handles administrative workflows — call sheets, travel arrangements, paperwork, crew communications
+- A production coordinator handles administrative workflows — call sheets, travel arrangements, forms, crew communications

-• On UAE shoots, the fixer's role often expands because of the country's unique regulatory and cultural requirements
+- On UAE shoots, the fixer's role often expands because of the country's unique regulatory and cultural needs

 The overlap is more pronounced in the UAE than in many countries because the fixer's regulatory responsibilities are so extensive.
 In a European shoot, a line producer might handle permits directly through a straightforward online application.
-In Dubai, the permit process involves detailed content review, location-specific clearances, and ongoing liaison with the DFTC that demands Arabic-language capability and established personal relationships.
-A London-based line producer cannot call the DFTC and talk through a permit complication the way a UAE-based fixer can.
+In Dubai, the permit process involves detailed content review, location-specific clearances, and ongoing liaison with the DFTC that demands Arabic-language skill and set up personal relationships.
+A London-based line producer cannot call the DFTC and talk through a permit snag the way a UAE-based fixer can.
 Similarly, the cultural advisory dimension of the fixer's role has no equivalent in the line producer or coordinator positions.
-On smaller UAE productions, the fixer effectively functions as the local line producer, managing budget, crew, and logistics under the production company's guidance.
-On larger shoots, the fixer and line producer work as partners, each handling their domain while coordinating daily.
+On smaller UAE shoots, the fixer effectively functions as the local line producer, managing budget, crew, and logistics under the production firm's guidance.
+On larger shoots, the fixer and line producer work as partners, each handling their domain while setting up daily.

 Right-Sizing the Team for Your UAE Shoot

 A small documentary crew shooting in Dubai for a few days needs a fixer and little else locally — the fixer handles permits, crew, locations, and logistics while the producer manages the project remotely.
-A mid-scale commercial production typically needs a fixer managing local operations alongside a line producer or production manager overseeing the budget and schedule.
-A large feature or episodic production shooting across multiple emirates — the kind of project that brought Star Wars: The Force Awakens to Abu Dhabi's desert or Fast & Furious 7 to the capital's landmarks — requires the full structure: line producer, production coordinator, and a substantial local fixer team or production service company managing hundreds of daily variables on the ground.
+A mid-scale commercial work mostly needs a fixer managing local operations alongside a line producer or production manager overseeing the budget and schedule.
+A large feature or episodic production shooting across many emirates — the kind of project that brought Star Wars: The Force Awakens to Abu Dhabi's desert or Fast & Furious 7 to the capital's landmarks — needs the full structure: line producer, production coordinator, and a substantial local fixer team or shoot service firm managing hundreds of daily variables on the ground.
 The fixer's role scales with the production, but it never disappears.
-Even the most experienced international producers need local eyes and relationships in the UAE.
+Even the most skilled global producers need local eyes and relationships in the UAE.

 ACT 05